Revenge of the Green Dragons: Release

 The film had its world premiere on September 10, 2014 at the 2014 Toronto International Film Festival, and then went on to be screened at a number of other international film festivals.
 The film also received a day-and-date theatrical and VOD release in the United States on October 24, 2014.
 In December 2014, co-director Andrew Lau said that the film was able to make profit.

 Reception

 The film has received largely negative reviews from film critics.
-On Rotten Tomatoes, the film holds a rating of 15%, based on 26 reviews, with an average rating of 4.14/10.
-On Metacritic, the film has a score of 36 out of 100, based on 12 critics, indicating "generally unfavorable reviews".

 However, co-director Andrew Loo had traveled all over the United States with the film, and said: "I've found that this is actually a real-audience film.....In terms of audience reception, I don't think we've ever had a 'bad' screening.
 It's interesting that the critics hate the film because it's not an easy film to watch.
 It's a genre film dressed up as an art house film because you have Marty's [Scorsese's] name on it."